ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

 Neural Network Structure
 ------------------------

-It was found in (cite PASC) that reasonable surrogate models are obtained with shallow feedforward neural networks consisting of fewer than 10 hidden layers and just under 1000 nodes per layer.
+It was found in Ref. :cite:p:`SandbergPASC24` that reasonable surrogate models are obtained with shallow feedforward neural networks consisting of fewer than 10 hidden layers and just under 1000 nodes per layer.
 The example shown here uses 3 hidden layers and 20 nodes per layer